Forescout/eyeExtend-Connect/dhcpsyslog/README.md

 - All eyeExtend Connect Apps posted here are community contributed and community supported.
 These Apps are not supported by the Forescout Customer Support team.
 - See Contact Information above.

-## About eyeExtend Connect DHCP SysLog Receiver App
+## About eyeExtend Connect DHCP Syslog Receiver App

 # About This App

-The eyeExtend Connect DHCP SysLog Receiver App provides functionality to receive dhcpd logs via Syslog, and extract host IP and MAC Address from this for extended visibility in the Forescout platform.
+The eyeExtend Connect DHCP Syslog Receiver App provides functionality to receive dhcpd logs via Syslog, and extract host IP and MAC Address from this for extended visibility in the Forescout platform.

 A standard dhcpd log will contain DHCPDISCOVER, DHCPOFFER, DHCPREQUEST and DHCPACK log messages which can all be sent via Syslog.
 This app only utilises the DHCPACK message, specifically in the format:

 `DHCPACK on 1.1.1.1 to aa:bb:cc:dd:ee:ff (hostname) via eth0`

 # What to Do
-To set up your system for using the eyeExtend Connect DHCP SysLog Receiver App, perform the following steps:
+To set up your system for using the eyeExtend Connect DHCP Syslog Receiver App, perform the following steps:

 1. Download and install the module.
 See How to Install.
 2. Configure the module.
 See Configure the Module.